sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/equatorial-bulge/README.md

 # Equatorial Bulge

 Exploring how Earth's equatorial bulge may interplay with the ECDO.
+Speculative hypothesis.

 ## Intro

 Earth is an oblate spheroid due to its rotation.
-Earth has an equatorial bulge of 43km.
+Earth has an equatorial bulge of 43 km.

 ![oblate spheroid shape](img/oblate-spheroid.jpg "oblate spheroid")